Boxing Education (BoxED): Diploma in Sporting Excellence (DiSE)

 - Higher levels of competitive boxing

 The team at hired@UCB – our student placement and careers service – can help you with advice, information and guidance in finding a job.
 They can help you develop your work-related skills.
-Based in facilities on the 7th floor of our Summer Row campus, the hired@UCB team comprises specialist staff to help with:
+Based in new facilities on the ground floor of Moss House, the hired@UCB team comprises specialist staff to help with:

 - Careers advice and guidance